dom-o/mostbiggestegg.com/src/abrevd-lang.md

 >I will warn you now that this will be very lengthy, but for those of you here to learn about tulpas and how to create one, I recommend that you read the whole thing.
 This guide is targeted both at newcomers who don’t know, or have just a vague idea what tulpas are, and people who have already begun creating a tulpa and are having trouble.
 This guide is meant to be definitive—discussing almost all that you could possibly need to know about tulpa-creation.
 It will discuss many concepts, as well as the entire process, and the mindset you should have during it.
 >
->>I wl wrn yu nw ħt ths wl b vre lngthe, bt fr thos of yu her tu lrn abwt tlps and hw tu kreat wn, I rkmnd tht yu red th hol thng.
+>>I wl wrn yu nw ħt ths wl b vre lngthe, bt fr thos v yu her tu lrn abwt tlps and hw tu kreat wn, I rkmnd tht yu red th hol thng.
 Ths gid is trgtd both at nukmrs hu dont no, or hv jst a vag ide wt tlps ar, and pepl hu hv alrde begn kreatng a tlp and ar hvng trbl.
 Ths gid is mnt tu be dfntv - dsksng almost al tht yu kld psble ned tu no abwt tlpa-kreazn.
 It wl dsks mne knspts, as wl as th entir prss, and th mindst yu zd hv drng it.

 <br>